DevelDoe/devel-react/readme.md

 web app development.
 It quickly straps all the basic needs for a complete React solution.

-*Please checkout branches of this repo were I have added more functionality.*

 * 0.1 React skelleton
   * This minor update adds the basic skeleton for a react application.